tarunprakash2468/tarunprakash2468.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Mission Operations Engineer at [Nominal](https://www.nominal.io/), where I deploy and operate telemetry systems for aerospace and defense customers.
-Before joining Nominal, I spent a year in the U.S. government as a [NobleReach Scholar](https://noblereach.org/), working on national security space launches at Space Systems Command and supporting dual-use startup investments at SpaceWERX.
+I'm a Mission Operations Engineer at [Nominal](https://www.nominal.io/), where I deploy software that accelerates hardware testing for mission-critical systems.
+Before joining Nominal, I spent a year in the U.S. government as a [NobleReach Scholar](https://noblereach.org/), working on the National Security Space Launch program at Space Systems Command and supporting dual-use startup investments at SpaceWERX.

-I studied mechanical engineering at Purdue University and interned at SpaceX before my time in government.
-I'm interested in space systems, defense technology, and building bridges between the tech industry and the public sector.
+I studied mechanical engineering at Purdue University and began my career working on hardware programs at SpaceX and Tesla.
+In parallel, I’ve founded multiple startups, including Nize, an edtech company.

+I’m interested in aerospace, particularly space systems, defense tech, and national security, with a focus on how startups and government partners deliver mission-critical capabilities.
+I’m especially motivated by work at the intersection of innovation, policy, and public service, where engineering rigor and speed directly shape real-world outcomes.

 ## Featured
 {% assign all_items = site.posts | concat: site.media | sort: 'date' | reverse %}